DineWithMe/Development-Tools/Good Code/README.md

 The only drawback is we cannot go higher than the root absolute path.

+**However there is one place that is absolutely good for relative path**

+That is if you are using index.js encapsulation

+because as an encapsulator, file that index.js import is always relative to index.js itself

+in short:
+index.js = relative import
+non index.js = absolute path

 ## Don't Include File Extension when Importing

 ```js